Pokémon Red, Blue, and Yellow: Release

 As the finished Red and Blue versions were being prepared for release, Nintendo allegedly spent over 50 million dollars on promotion, fearing the series would not be appealing to American children.
 The western localization team warned that the "cute monsters" may not be accepted by American audiences, and instead recommended they be redesigned and "beefed-up".
 Then-president of Nintendo Hiroshi Yamauchi refused and instead viewed the games' possible reception in America as a challenge to face.
 Despite these setbacks, the reprogrammed Red and Blue versions with their original creature designs were eventually released in North America on September 28, 1998, over two and a half years after Red and Green debuted in Japan.
 The games were received extremely well by the foreign audiences and Pokémon went on to become a lucrative franchise in America.
-The same versions were later released in Australia sometime later in 1998 and in Europe on October 5, 1999 being the second-to-last video game released for the original Game Boy in Europe with Pokemon Yellow Version: Special Pikachu Edition being the last.
+The same versions were later released in Australia sometime later in 1998 and in Europe on October 5, 1999, being the second-to-last video game released for the original Game Boy in Europe with Pokemon Yellow Version: Special Pikachu Edition being the last.

+In Portugal, Pokémon Red and Pokémon Blue were officially released on October 15, 1999, in the town of Monte Real (Leiria District).
+Nintendo's local distributor at the time, Concentra, in partnership with the local parish council, represented by Isabel Damasceno, and the mayor of Leiria, Fernando Lopes Jorge, symbolically changed the town's name to "Pokémonte Real" for the day.
+The launch event, organised by the Lisbon-based agency Bago, included around 50 children from the area and cost 5 thousand contos.

+Ricardo Feist, Concentra's marketing director, selected Monte Real due to the similarity between the town's name and the game's title, and also to offer an opportunity to children living outside major urban centres.
+He also noted that the animated series was already being broadcast on the SIC television network on weekend mornings.
+He expressed hopes of replicating the success seen in other countries, aiming to sell 50,000 units of Pokémon Red and Pokémon Blue by the end of the year.
+Concentra also announced merchandising plans and allocated 35 thousand contos to the entire marketing campaign, with the explicit goal of establishing a "Pokémania" in Portugal.